fullmeteor172/test/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## GPG Key Test

+This section has been added to test if my gpg key works and if my commits are verified.